ethyphallic/KubernetesEnvironmentBuilder/README.md

 ./docker.sh
 ```
 If a container already exists, the script will either start or attach to it.
+For further information about the script use `./docker.sh --help`.

 This will mount the project as well as the `~/.kube/config` file into the docker container and therefore the installation of [kubectl](https://kubernetes.io/docs/tasks/tools/) is recommended to have a valid `~/.kube/config` file.